danikkrapivnitskiy/test-automation-framework-java/README.md

 ### Getting Started:
 #### 1. Prerequisites:
 - Java 17+: Ensure you have Java 17 or later installed.
+Update java version in properties pom.xml if needed
     ```bash
     java --version
     ```